xt-sys/website/content/faq.md

 Because GCC is a crap.

 #### Do you have any kind of tests to check if the code is working as expected?
-We don't need tests.
-If it compiles, it is good enough; if it boots up, then it is perfect.
+In the spirit of lighthearted development, we often quip "We don't need tests.
+If it compiles, it is good enough; if it boots up, then it is perfect."
+However, on a more serious note, while our current focus is heavily on developing core features and conducting manual testing, we fully recognize the importance of automated testing.
+As the project matures, implementing a comprehensive suite of automated tests is definitely on our roadmap.

 #### Why don't you help Wine?
 Wine implements Win32Api only, while ExectOS is a featureful Operating System, that implements a compatibility layer with NT&trade;.
 This means, ExectOS will be able to run NT&trade; drivers as well, not only Windows&reg; software.
 However, thanks to its modular design, it will be possible to implement Win32 subsystem as well at some point, based on Wine.

 #### Why don't you help ReactOS?
 ExectOS goals are very different from ReactOS, and contrast the project's core philosophy as being quite on different paths.
 While ReactOS aims to replicate Windows&reg; NT&trade;, ExectOS is a completely new Operating System implementing the XT architecture which derives from NT&trade;.
 Although both projects share the goal of being NT&trade; compatible, they intend to achieve it in different ways.
 What ReactOS tries to replicate, ExectOS only implements as a compatibility layer.
 Thanks to that, ExectOS does not need to strictly follow NT&trade; architecture and is capable of providing modern features.

 #### Do you intend to cooperate with ReactOS to achieve common goals?
 No. We share Wine's opinion on the inappropriate reverse-engineering methods used in the ReactOS project, as well as its association with the TinyKrnl project, which used every possible method of achieving the end result of having a 100% compatible results.
 This especially applies to the so-called ‘dirty’ way.

+#### Is ExectOS an EU-funded project?
+No. ExectOS is not funded by the European Union; however, it is a project led by Europeans committed to adhering to EU laws and regulations.
+While the project has its roots in Europe, we wholeheartedly welcome all individuals around the world.
+Everyone is invited to join, use, and contribute to ExectOS, fostering a truly global community.

 #### Which license does ExectOS use?
 ExectOS is licensed under the GNU General Public License v3.